guidok91/news-analyzer/README.md

 ## Running instructions

 ### Generate a token for the Twitter API
-The app needs a Bearer Token to authenticate against the API ([OAuth 2.0 App-Only](https://developer.twitter.com/en/docs/authentication/oauth-2-0/application-only) auth).
+The token has to be be generated on the [Twitter Developer portal](https://docs.x.com/x-api/getting-started/getting-access).

-The token has to be be generated on the Twitter Developer portal.
-More info [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
+The app needs a Bearer Token to authenticate against the API.
+More info [here](https://docs.x.com/resources/fundamentals/authentication/oauth-2-0/application-only).

 ### Run the app